Vinzant Software

-Vinzant Software is a privately held company headquartered in Hobart, Indiana.
-Established in 1988 by David Vinzant, the company specializes in developing and marketing enterprise job scheduling software for various operating systems including Windows, Unix, Linux, IBM i, and MPE/ix.
+Vinzant Software is a privately held company headquartered in Valparaiso, Indiana.
+The company specializes in developing and marketing enterprise job scheduling software for various operating systems including Windows, Unix, Linux, IBM i, and MPE/ix.

 History

 Initially founded as Vinzant, Inc. in 1987 by David Vinzant, the company first developed add-on programs for the SKYLINE property management software.
 In 1988, as client-server computing began to emerge, Vinzant, Inc. collaborated with Microsoft and Novell to create SQLFile, the first front-end interface for the Ashton-Tate/Microsoft SQL Server.
 This product was subsequently expanded to support DOS, OS/2, and Windows, providing a versatile development tool for accessing data stored in various SQL servers.

 In 1990, Vinzant, Inc. released the SQLFile System for DOS, distributed worldwide as part of Novell's Client Server Starter Kit.
 The company was also selected by Oracle to develop the installation program for the Oracle Server for NetWare.
 Other notable SQL-based products developed by Vinzant, Inc. include the SQL BASIC Library and the SQL Server Connectivity Pack.

 In the mid-1990s, Vinzant shifted its focus to the job scheduling and batch processing market, resulting in the development of the Event Control System (ECS).
 ECS was designed to provide centralized control for a network of DOS, OS/2, and Windows-based PCs.
 By 1999, ECS had been redesigned to support Unix and Linux systems, leading to the creation of the Global Event Control Server (Global ECS).